 Jesus tells the parable of the sheep and the goats in Matthew 25:34-36, saying that when the righteous feed and welcome “the least of these” who are hungry, thirsty and a stranger, their actions serve Christ.

-The EFC facilitates a working group
+Behind the scenes the EFC facilitates a Refugee Resettlement working group

 and are able to co-ordinate private sponsorship of refugees.

 Canada has received approximately 26,000 refugees annually over the last 10 years, from dozens of countries around the world.

 Congregations can now take advantage of a video training program called Welcome Church

 .
 The EFC recommends this resource and helped develop it.

 The EFC helps refugee partnerships by facilitating the Refugee Resettlement working group

 of denominational Sponsorship Agreement Holders.
 This group includes those directly involved in refugee sponsorship, leaders of refugee-support and resettlement agencies and those who engage with government on this issue.
 (See its answers to frequently asked questions

 Partners in the working group have published a practical resource to help private sponsors welcome and settle individuals and families into a new life in Canada.
 It’s called Welcoming the Stranger: A Canadian Church Guide to Welcoming Refugees